codyswain/tread/README.md

 ## Building the Application

-To build the application for production:
+To build the application for production (this has not been tested):
 ```
 npm run make
 ```